Using a Custom NPM Registry

-Note: Custom NPM Registry support is currently only available to Team Pro members.
+Note: Custom NPM Registry support is currently only available on Browser Sandboxes for Team Pro members.
 Check out Team Pro.

-The custom private npm registry setting makes it possible for sandboxes in your workspace to retrieve npm packages from your own npm registry.
-This setting is available for all Team Pro workspaces, you can access the settings here.
+The custom private npm registry setting makes it possible for sandboxes in your team settings to retrieve npm packages from your own npm registry.
+This setting is available for all Team Pro accounts, you can access the settings here.

-You can configure your private npm registry in your Workspace Settings.
+You can configure your private npm registry in your Team Settings.

 This can be either GitHub, npm or Custom.
 When choosing GitHub, we'll prefill